 Holistic therapy should take the form of behavioural therapy (such as CBT), and Trauma therapy, to help individuals understand the root causes of addictive behaviours.

 Addiction Treatment Options in the UK

 In the UK, treatment for addiction can be carried out in a range of different settings, including specialist private clinics and NHS services.

 In addition, there are various support groups throughout the UK that can help with relapse prevention and ongoing support.

-Residential rehab is a private treatment option whereby individuals will reside at a treatment facility for the duration of the programme.
+Residential rehab centres are typically privately funded, individuals will reside at a treatment facility for the duration of the programme.
 During residential rehab, individuals will take part in a recovery programme which consists of individual and group therapy, provided by addiction specialists.
-The Providence Projects is a fully residential rehab.

 If you are seeking treatment for drug or alcohol addiction, the treatment centre will provide a medical assessment to understand whether a medical detox is required before therapy can commence.
 A medical detox will be performed by medical professionals in a safe and secure environment.

 The duration of residential treatment can vary from a few weeks to many months; the average length in the UK is 4-12 weeks.